The dangers of drinking games are many. Here we explain their dangers and how to either prevent them or reduce them.

 1.)
 When someone plans a drinking game, organize friends to do something else to have fun.
 This helps both you and them stay safe.

 2.)
 Don’t fall for a common myth.
-In reality, standard drinks have the same amount of alcohol.
-Specifically, each has six-tenths of of an ounce of alcohol.
-So to a breathalyzer, they’re all the same.
+Standard drinks have the same amount of pure alcohol.
+Each has six-tenths of of an ounce.
+So to a breath tester they’e all the same.

 3.)
 Consider your response to drinking game invitations ahead of time.
 Perhaps saying something like these.